IMJLA/Export-Permission/README.md

 ### -GroupNamingConvention
 Valid group names that are allowed to appear in ACEs

-By default, this is a scriptblock that always evaluates to $true so it doesn't evaluate any naming convention compliance

 Specify as a ScriptBlock meant for the FilterScript parameter of Where-Object

+By default, this is a ScriptBlock that always evaluates to $true so it doesn't evaluate any naming convention compliance

-In the scriptblock, use string comparisons on the Name property
+In the ScriptBlock, use string comparisons on the Name property

 e.g.
 {$_.Name -like 'CONTOSO\Group1*' -or $_.Name -eq 'CONTOSO\Group23'}